 I mapped the experience in FigJam, defining core states and transitions — In Camera → Developing → Archived — to ensure the modules weren’t just grouped features but a connected workflow.
 From there I developed the UI with a calm, tool-first aesthetic: dark surfaces, clear hierarchy, consistent cards/pills, and restrained accent colour used for status and primary actions.

-The result is a high-fidelity product concept that treats film photography as a single journey rather than four separate tasks.
-Users can move smoothly from loading a roll, recording frames, referencing metering data, preparing recipes, and running the developing process with shared logic and consistent interaction patterns.
+The result is a high-fidelity concept that treats film photography as a single journey — loading a roll, logging frames, referencing metering data, running the developing process — all within one shared logic and consistent interaction model.
+The brief was self-imposed.
+The discipline wasn’t.